-Help!
-My Child Ate an Edible!
+Help, My Child Ate An Edible!

-What should you do if your child eats something containing marijuana?
+But the risk remains: What should you do if your child eats something containing marijuana?
 First and foremost, don’t panic.
 Then learn the issues, take stock, and take action, if necessary.

 If you believe your youngster ate something containing marijuana you should treat it as you would if he or she ate any other medication.
 Watch closely for reactions, and call your doctor immediately, or take your child to the emergency room if there are signs of distress of is acting ill.

 But in general, stay calm and do not panic.
 Marijuana does not result in overdoses, and while generally not recommended for children, you should feel a sense of relief that it’s not necessarily a need for panic.

 What to do:

 Try to determine how much and of what your kid consumed, that will help you determine the amount of THC was ingested.

 Figure out how long ago it was eaten, and how much, noting that it takes a bit for the full effects to appear, and that it takes about 12 hours to fully wear off.